9 Ways to Make Your Bathroom Look More Expensive

 Bring in a Touch of Brass

-We’ve been seeing brass and copper everywhere lately, especially in the most luxurious of bathrooms.
+We’ve been seeing brass and copper everywhere lately, and especially in the most luxurious of bathrooms.
 The fact that it’s not chrome (the most basic of finishes) instantly gives it a leg up on the average look.
 You don’t need to replace all of your faucets (trust us, hardware can add up), but a new soap dish, magnifying mirror, or a little jar might just do the trick.

 Dress Your Walls Up